A Simple Multiple Integral Solution to the Broken Stick Problem: Introduction

+The particular case $n=2$ is well-known.
+In this case, the Broken Stick problem asks to find the probability that the lengths of $I_1, I_2,$ and $I_3$ are valid side lengths of a triangle.
+The answer is $1/4,$ and multiple solutions from different areas of mathematics have appeared in the literature (see all of \cite{Goodman,Lemoine1,Lemoine2,Seneta,Poincare}).
+D'Andrea and Gomez \cite{Gomez} published a solution to the general case using combinatorial topology.

 In this paper, we will give an alternative solution to the Broken Stick problem using multiple integration.
-Following \cite{Gomez}, we let $X_1, \ \dots \ , X_n$ be $n$ independent and identically distributed uniform random variables on $[0,1],$ which represent the breaking points of the stick $[0,1].$ Without loss of generality, we assume the ordering $X_1 \leq \ \dots \ \leq X_n$ and mathematically formulate the constraints of each $X_i$ needed to satisfy the Broken Stick Problem.
-We then deduce that we can have $k$ of these random variables can be at least $1/2,$ where $1 \leq k <n,$ and we calculate the probability based on each $k$ using multiple integration.
-We sum all these individual probabilities together and multiply by $n!$ to deduce the final answer.
+We let $X_1, \ \dots \ , X_n$ be $n$ independent and identically distributed uniform random variables on $[0,1].$ Regarding $[0,1]$ as a stick, these random variables represent the $n$ breaking points of the stick.
+We make the ordering assumption that $X_1 \le \ \dots \ \le X_n$ and show that the solution to the Broken Stick problem with this ordering assumption is